deennyy/dotfiles/README.md

 QT_QPA_PLATFORMTHEME=gtk2
 ```

-And then inside the dotfiles directory remove the README and screenshot files and run: <br>
+And then inside the dotfiles directory remove the README and screenshot files and run: (you will probably need to remove ~/.bashrc and any other already existing files)<br>
 ```
 stow -t ~ *
 ```